1ragnar/skk/skk-client/README.md

 ## Description

-Skk is a job application task in which the purchase of bus tickets starting from Sisak is implemented.
+Skk-client is React app that is used for buying bus tickets from the city of Sisak

 ## Installation